mebyz/pistahx/README.md

 ![] (https://raw.githubusercontent.com/mebyz/orms/master/ORMS-stack-mini.png)

-- **PERFORMANCE : ORMS heavily relies on it's multiple cache layers**
+- **PERFORMANCE : ORMS heavily relies on many cache layers, and let you define your own cache invalidation strategies.**

   - Custom output cache for each route based on your api specs